mongodb/mongo-c-driver/CONTRIBUTING.md

 ### Testing

 You should always run `make test` before submitting a patch.
-Just make sure you have a locally running `mongod` instance available on 127.0.0.1:27017.
+Just make sure you have a locally running `mongod` instance available on `127.0.0.1:27017`.
 All tests should pass.
-Alternatively, you can specify MONGOC_TEST_HOST environment variable to specify a non-localhost hostname or ip address.
+Alternatively, you can specify `MONGOC_TEST_HOST` environment variable to specify a non-localhost hostname or ip address.

 All tests should pass before submitting a patch.